sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

             Path(p).mkdir(parents=True, exist_ok=True)
 ```

 ## Removing Title and Author metadata from .docx files

-The issue I had to solve was that the title property of a .docx was showing in Acrobat rather than the actual filename.
-One of our users thought this was a phishing attempt or virus, and rightfully so, but it was just a slight problem with metadata.
+After saving a `.docx` file as an Adobe PDF, the pdf tab would show the document Title rather than the actual filename.
+This was a reoccuring issue because users like to copy and paste files for templates, so hundrerds of files had this Title misnomer over the years.
+One of our users thought this was a phishing attempt or virus.
+Fair enough.
+Thankfully, it was just a slight problem with metadata.

-The `*.docx` wildcard is not the best, but I'm unsure how else to write the solution.
-It opens the directory and recursively checks all folders and files for `.docx` files.
-Then, edit the properties to change the Author and Title.
-Of course, you can change anything else: modify the core_properties variable.
-The script does NOT cover `.doc` files; you would have to use something to convert `.doc` files into `.docx`.
+The script opens the current directory and checks all folders and files for `.docx` files.
+Then, we edit the properties to change the Author and Title.
+You can change any of the properties you need to, just modify the `core_properties` variable.
+The script does NOT cover `.doc` files; you would have to convert the `.doc` files into `.docx`.

 ```python
 # Open all the documents and check to see if the document has a title, if so, remove it.